MotionFlex0/HobbyTrend/README.md

 ###### Currently 2 apps
 * core - contains the core site. primarily the home.html(homepage).

 * accounts - This extends the current functionally provided by the auth module (in this case, I have added a signup view).
-It also contains the custom user class (it has the specification items. dob, list of hobbies. it is only missing profile picture)
+It also contains the custom user class (it has the specification items. dob, list of hobbies and profile picture)

 ## Templates